 "Call Microsoft Helpline" is a scam run by deceptive websites.
-It operates by tricking users into believing that their device is infected and they need to contact the fake technical support provided, in order to resolve the issues.
-Users should note that no page can detect threats present in their systems; therefore, any that claim to do so - cannot be trusted.
-This specific scam pretends to originate from Microsoft, however this is false.
-The aforementioned company is unconnected to "Call Microsoft Helpline".
-Few visitors to deceptive/rogue sites access them intentionally, most get redirected by intrusive advertisements or by PUAs (Potentially Unwanted Applications), already present in the device.
+It operates by tricking users into believing that their device is infected and that they need to contact the (fake) technical support provided to resolve the issues.
+Note that no website can detect threats present on users' systems and any claims to this effect cannot be trusted.

 |Fake Claim||Scam claims that user's device is infected and they need to contact technical support to prevent further damage.|

 |Symptoms||Fake error messages, fake system warnings, pop-up errors, hoax computer scan.|

 |Distribution methods||Compromised websites, rogue online pop-up ads, potentially unwanted applications.|